AudassoFerraris/AudrisAuth/README.md

 ## Features

 - **Dynamic Rule Evaluation**: Define authorization rules as strings and evaluate them at runtime.
-- **Extensibility**: Customize the authorization logic by overriding methods and adding custom functions.
+- **Extensibility**: Customize the authorization logic by overriding methods and adding custom variables.
 - **Support for Claims and Roles**: Utilize user roles and claims in your authorization rules.
 - **Instance and Generic Actions**: Define both instance-specific and generic actions.
-- **Compatibility with LINQ**: Retrieve expressions for use in LINQ queries (planned feature).
+- **Compatibility with LINQ**: Generate expressions to use in LINQ queries for efficient data filtering.

 ## Getting Started